 August 27 – September 30

-- Medium-sized carrels will be assigned to 2 masters’ students.
-Masters’ students who prefer an individual carrel will be assigned to one of the small interior carrels.
+- Large (window) carrels will be assigned to two individuals on a shared basis.
+Those who prefer an individual carrel will be assigned to one of the small interior carrels.

-- Small interior carrels will be assigned to one faculty, post-doc, visiting scholar, or research staff member (with documentation from the supervisor).
+- Small interior carrels will be assigned to one individual as available.